FranciscoJustoDev/Flappy-Bird-Clone/Notes.md

 > - player `jump_force` <= `obstacle_gap`
 > **minimum** size! (so that player can move
 > pass the obstacle!)
-> - implement art for the player, obstacles and
+> - implement art for obstacles and
 > background.
 > - add score counter based on number of
 > obstacles cleared and highscore from